mathias234/binary_rw/README.md

 # binary-rs
-A binary reader/writer for the rust language
+A binary reader/writer for the rust language, with a similar syntax to the C# BinaryWriter and BinaryReader

 Example code for reading
 ```rust